-In accordance with the provisions and requirements of Bankruptcy Code §§ 365 and 1123, all Executory Contracts of the Debtor will be deemed assumed on the Confirmation Date other than those Executory Contracts that have already been rejected by order of the Bankruptcy Court or are subject to a motion to reject Executory Contracts that is pending on the Confirmation Date.
-Executory Contracts associated with KNOM's operation will be automatically assigned to the new non-profit entity.
-Each Executory Contract assumed pursuant to this Section will revest in, and be fully enforceable by, the Reorganized Debtor in accordance with its terms except that under no circumstances will the Debtor or the Reorganized Debtor assume or be responsible for any alleged indemnification obligations of any priests, the Jesuits or others against whom CBNA has determined or may, in the future, determine, that there are credible allegations of sexual abuse against such Person.
+In accordance with the provisions and requirements of Bankruptcy Code §§ 365 and 1123, all Executory Contracts of the Debtor (including Executory Contracts with KNOM and CSF) will be deemed assumed on the Confirmation Date other than those Executory Contracts that have already been rejected by order of the Bankruptcy Court or are subject to a motion to reject Executory Contracts that is pending on the Confirmation Date.
+Each Executory Contract assumed pursuant to this Section will revest in, and be fully enforceable by, the Reorganized Debtor in accordance with its terms.
+With respect to indemnification obligations of the CBNA to any Person serving at any time on or prior to the Effective Date as one of its officers, employees, council members or volunteers, to the extent provided in any of the Debtor's constituent documents or by a written agreement with the Debtor or under the laws of the State of Alaska pertaining to the Debtor, those obligations will be deemed and treated as Executory Contracts that are assumed by the Reorganized Debtor, pursuant to the Third Amended Plan and Bankruptcy Code § 365 as of the Effective Date; provided, however, that under no circumstances will the Debtor or the Reorganized Debtor assume or be responsible for any alleged indemnification obligations of the Jesuits or any priests or others against whom CBNA has determined or may, in the future, determine, that there are credible allegations of sexual abuse asserted against such Person(s) or such Person has or may have engaged in some other conduct that would excuse the Reorganized Debtor from providing any indemnification to such Person.